 While this is all very positive for an organization inclined to act on the feedback, a company that continues to survey on issues, but does little to create change, might be doing more harm than good.
 Surveying too frequently, particularly with little or no action, is more detrimental than not surveying at all.
 The key?
 Employee pulse surveys should not be administered any more frequently than you have the ability to implement action plans.

-What is the Purpose of Your Pulse Survey?
+What is the Purpose of Your Employee Pulse Survey?

 Some organizations, often survey providers, propose replacing the annual employee engagement survey with a more frequent employee pulse survey.
 Can this strategy work?
 Sure, and for some companies, this might be the right answer.
 But, while pulse surveys have gained increasing popularity, due largely to the availability of technology, there are limitations.
 Remember, employee pulse surveys are not comprehensive, in that they are limited in the number of questions/items addressed, or the groups being surveyed.
 The response data should be considered as additional insight into understanding the overall employee experience.